cyberomin/cyberomin.github.io/_posts/2015-07-05-embrace-mobile-dont-ignore-it.markdown

 		<li>Mobile data is still expensive.
 1GB data bundle retails for about $15 with a 30 days validity.
 So the less graphics and videos your users will have to deal with, the better UX you will be providing.</li>

 		<li>Graceful degradation should be at the core of your product development.
-Asking users to choose a mobile view while using your your website just wouldn't cut it again.
+Asking users to choose a mobile view while using your website just wouldn't cut it again.
 It should come naturally.
 Frameworks like Bootstrap and Foundation already handle the bulk of the work for you.</li>

 		<li>Keep the call to action simple.
 Less clicks means less frustration.
 On the community for instance, you only have to tap one single button in order to start a conversation.</li>